rotem081/Gershoni-lab/WGS analysis/family 4/README.md

     df_mut = df_mut.append(df_garden_homo.where(df_garden_homo['all_mut']==True).dropna())
 ```

-we added a column with name of gene.
+we added a column with gene name.
-we added gene-expresstion data socre in the testis.
+we added gene-expresstion in the testis.

 ```
 df_mut['mutation_gene_name'] = df_mut['mutation'].apply(gene_name)